Coronavirus: Hearing Implant Centre update

 Middle ear implant (MEI)

-- SNHL (AC thresholds within orange shaded area) or mixed/CHL (BC thresholds within brown outline)
+- SNHL (AC thresholds within shaded area) or mixed/CHL (BC thresholds within darker outline)

 - stable hearing loss